Purpose

 - When an external file is deleted, the external table ignores the file if it no longer exists in the file list.

-- When an external file is modified, the external table accesses the latest data in the external file.
+- When an external file is modified, the external table accesses the latest data of the external file.
 If the modification of the external file and the query of the external table are performed concurrently, unexpected results may occur.
 Therefore, avoid modifying the external file while querying the external table.

 Examples